Jeff Brown has a new technology investing newsletter called The Near Future Report.

 The newsletter focuses on the tech market and various stocks that are worth selecting.

-You'll also get access to all previous newsletters as well.
+You'll also get access to all previous newsletters.

 Jeff Brown's Second Wave: Featured Bonus Reports

-The first set of bonus reports are focused on the economy after Covid passes.
+The first set of bonus reports is focused on the economy after COVID passes.

 Here's a breakdown of each one: